certtools/intelmq/docs/Bots.md

 > createdb -O intelmq --encoding='utf-8' intelmq-events
 ```

+* Please note the --encoding='utf-8' in the line above!
+Without it, the output but will not be able to insert utf-8 data into the table.

 * Depending on your setup adjust `/etc/postgresql/9.4/main/pg_hba.conf` to allow network connections for the intelmq user.

 * Restart PostgreSQL.